ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildSRW.rst

 The script should output dialogue indicating that it is retrieving different code repositories.
 It may take several minutes to download these repositories.

+To see more options, users can run ``./manage_externals/checkout_externals -h``.
+For example:

+   * ``-S``: Outputs the status of the repositories managed by checkout_externals.
+By default only summary information is provided.
+Use with the ``-v`` (verbose) option to see details.
+   * ``-x [EXCLUDE [EXCLUDE ...]]``: allows users to exclude components listed in the externals file when checking out externals.
+   * ``-o``: By default only the required externals are checked out.
+This flag will also checkout the optional externals.

+Generally, users will not need to use the options and can simply run the script, but the options are available for those who are curious.

 .. _BuildExecutables: